 “Disturbing the order of things”: The impact of the Gold Rush on ideas, identity and society in Victoria

-This discussion explores a significant period in the early years of the State of Victoria, Australia.
-It was a period of rapid, opportunistic development that included expansion of settlements, population and economic growth.
+This discussion explored a significant period in the early years of the State of Victoria, Australia.

 Format

-Three speakers will each present a question to the group, which they will explore in a short presentation.
-Following the presentation guests will be invited to participate in a facilitated discussion to further explore the topic.
+Three speakers each presented a question to the group, which they explored in a short presentation.
+Following the presentation guests were invited to participate in a facilitated discussion to further explore the topic.

-Professor Richard Broome AM, Emeritus Professor History, La Trobe University
+Professor Richard Broome AM, Emeritus Professor History, La Trobe University: What was the impact of colonisation on the First Peoples of Victoria to 1860?

-Professor David Goodman, Professor in History, Historical and Philosophical Studies, University of Melbourne
+Professor David Goodman, Professor in History, Historical and Philosophical Studies, University of Melbourne: What kind of democracy emerged in the gold rush period?

 Background information